Lesson 1.3: BNF Syntax and Parser Generation

 )

-Note how the first output is largely a name-mangled version of the second output.
-The one difference is the presence of the inj symbol in the KORE output.
-We will talk more about this in later lessons.
+Comparing both outputs, you can observe that the former is largely a name-mangled version of the latter.
+A notable difference is the presence of the inj symbol in the KORE output and you can learn more about it in the KORE tutorial.

 Exercise